 Hours: Residents typically work 40 to 50 hours per week, and the Eye Clinic is open Monday through Friday from 8 a.m. to 4 p.m.

 Leave: Residents earn 13 days paid annual leave and 13 days paid sick leave per year.
 There are also ten paid Federal Holidays annually.

 Professional Liability Protection: The U.S. Government accepts responsibility for the actions of its employees during exercise of official duties.
 VA residents are protected by the Federal Government in instances of alleged malpractice or negligence resulting from performance of their duties in or for the Veterans Health Administration.

 Health Insurance Benefits: The VA provides full medical health insurance to residents.

 Certificate of Completion: A certificate of completion is awarded upon satisfactory completion of residency requirements.

 Goal 1: Enhance the primary eye and vision care assessment and the management skills of the resident through significant broad-based clinical experience.

-Goal 2: Foster the resident's' active participation as members of an interdisciplinary health care team.
+Goal 2: Foster the resident's active participation as a member of an interdisciplinary health care team.

-Goal 3: Develop the residents' skills as educators.
+Goal 3: Develop the resident's skills as an educator.